ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 use the destination_ip_prohibited Proxy Error Type from {{Section 2.3.5 of PROXY-STATUS}} when rejecting such requests.

-UDP proxies share many similarities to TCP CONNECT proxies when considering them as infrastructure for abuse to enable denial of service attacks.
+UDP proxies share many similarities with TCP CONNECT proxies when considering them as infrastructure for abuse to enable denial-of-service (DoS) attacks.
 Both can obfuscate the attacker's source address from the attack target.
 In the case of a stateless volumetric attack (e.g., a TCP SYN flood or a UDP flood), both types of proxies pass the traffic to the target host.
 With stateful volumetric attacks (e.g., HTTP flooding) being sent over a TCP CONNECT proxy, the proxy will only send data if the target has indicated its willingness to accept data by responding with a TCP SYN-ACK.
 Once the path to the target is flooded, the TCP CONNECT proxy will no longer receive replies from the target and will stop sending data.
 Since UDP does not establish shared state between the UDP proxy and the target, the UDP proxy could continue sending data to the target in such a situation.
-While a UDP proxy could potentially limit the number of UDP packets it is willing to forward until it has observed a response from the target, that provides limited protection against denial of service attacks when attacks target open UDP ports where the protocol running over UDP would respond, and that would be interpreted as willingness to accept UDP by the UDP proxy.
+While a UDP proxy could potentially limit the number of UDP packets it is willing to forward until it has observed a response from the target, that provides limited protection against DoS attacks when attacks target open UDP ports where the protocol running over UDP would respond and that would be interpreted as willingness to accept UDP by the UDP proxy.
 Such a packet limit could also cause issues for valid traffic.

 The security considerations described in {{Section 4 of HTTP-DGRAM}} also apply here.
 Since it is possible to tunnel IP packets over UDP, the guidance in